Earmarking and branding consultation

 If this optional branding/earmarking becomes law what protections are available to producers who continue to earmark or brand for Biosecurity tracability from being targeted by Animal Welfare Groups?

-Dewar Flats asked almost 4 years ago
+Dewar Flats asked about 4 years ago

 The proposal is about the choice of individual stock owners to use earmarking/branding, not to remove the ability to use them.